GASCUK/OpenStreetMap-ArcGIS/Models/README.md

 ##Models
-A selection of useful models designed to speed up and simplify the method of processing OpenStreetMap data before displaying it in ArcMap, contained within a toolbox.
+A toolbox containing useful models designed to speed up and simplify the method of processing OpenStreetMap data before displaying it in ArcMap, contained within a toolbox.

 The individual processes are for each stage of the process of preparing raw OSM data for use in ArcMap.
 These are useful if you are processing large datasets,